-- 1. Did you see dailies at a reasonable time? - 2.
-Did you approve the use of video assist?
-Did you decide the number and placement of monitors? - 3.
-Were you informed about any electronic transmission of sound or images from the set? - 4.
-Did all notes to cast and crew come directly from you?
+PRODUCTION - 1.
+You must see dailies at a reasonable time. - 2.
+You must approve the use of video assist and decide the number and placement of monitors. - 3.
+You must be informed of any electronic transmission of sound or images from the set. - 4.
+All notes to cast and crew must come directly from you.